emergix/Theoretical-Physics/README.md

 ---

-The three papers included in this project are:
+The four papers included in this project are:

 1. **["Theory of the Informational Emergence of Spacetime"](./papers/Emergence_Informationelle_EspaceTemps.pdf)**
    This document proposes an inversion of the traditional physics paradigm, where structured information generates matter-energy [cite: 379, 380].
 It synthesizes Tomita-Takesaki modular flows [cite: 380], Ryu-Takayanagi holographic generalizations [cite: 380], and the Unruh effect [cite: 380] to resolve key problems including the finiteness of light speed `c` and emergence of dimensions `D=3+1` [cite: 381].
 It also offers a new pathway to quantum gravity [cite: 381].